infinum/eightshift-docs/website/blog/2022-05-10-acf-in-a-project.md

 hide_table_of_contents: false
 ---

-If you've been working with WordPress for a while, you must have heard of **_Advanced Custom Fields_** plugin (**_ACF_** for short).
-While the use of blocks has simplified content editing and meta fields are not as needed anymore, there are still cases where having meta fields is very useful.
+If you've worked with WordPress for long enough, you've heard of the **_Advanced Custom Fields_** plugin (**_ACF_** for short).
+While the use of blocks has simplified content editing, making meta fields less of a necessity, there are still cases in which meta fields are very useful.
 <!--truncate-->

 ## Ways of registering ACF fields

-There are multiple approaches to register ACF fields.
-The easiest way is through WP Admin interface.
-But, if you're using Git, this approach isn't the best since the fields are being saved in the database, which means you would have to export and import fields into your staging and production environment each time you make a change.
+There are multiple approaches to ACF field registration.
+The easiest way to register fields is using the WP Admin interface.
+However, if you're using Git, this approach isn't the best since the fields are being saved in the database, which means you would have to export and import fields across environments each time you make a change.

-The recommended way is to register the fields with PHP.
-There is also an option to register the fields with **_.json_** files, but in Eightshift dev kit, we already have some goodies which will make registering fields with PHP a breeze.
+We recommend registering the fields using PHP, which will allow you to version your field definitions using git.
+There is also an option to register the fields with **_.json_** files, but in Eightshift Development kit, we already have some goodies which will make field registration a breeze.

-## Getting PHP code export
+## Exporting PHP code

 The easiest way to get the PHP code that you will use for registering ACF fields is by adding those fields through the WP Admin ACF interface first.
 As an example, I'll add a field group called **_Intro_**, which will contain one text field of the same name.
 That field group will be displayed only on posts.
-You can add a few more fields, but for the sake of simplicity, I'll use only one field.
+You can add a few more fields, but for the sake of simplicity, I'll only use one field.

-When you set all the fields you need, save them and go to `Custom Fields -> Tools`.
-Here you will see the option to **_Export Field Groups_**.
-Simply select which field groups you want to export and select **_Generate PHP_**.
+When you define all the fields you need, save them and go to `Custom Fields -> Tools`.
+Here you will see an option to **_Export Field Groups_**.
+Simply select the field groups which you want to export and select **_Generate PHP_**.

 ![ACF PHP code export](/img/blog/acf-generate-php.png)